stephen-cloete/orcl-apex-projects/readme.md

 ## apex-ridesharing
 LOOP Ridesharing https://loop-ridesharing.co.za

-## Documentation
+# Documentation

+###  Getting Started with Oracle APEX on apex.oracle.com
+simply go to https://apex.oracle.com/pls/apex/ and sign-up

-# Getting Started with Oracle APEX on Digital Ocean Droplet
+### Getting Started with Oracle APEX on Digital Ocean Droplet

-Getting Started is as simple as going to https://apex.oracle.com/pls/apex/ and signing up however if you'd like your own custom development environment have a look at the instructions below with special thanks to the original authors.
+If you'd rather like to have your own custom development environment have a look at the instructions below that I've compiled and used with special thanks to the original authors.

-Oracle APEX on Digital Ocean Droplet
+## Oracle APEX on Digital Ocean Droplet

 On Digital Ocean , I've setup the following technologies: